elotroalex/wobd-jhu/travel.md

 ## Hotel Reservations

-The recommended hotel for Who Owns Black Data: Slavery & Data is [name/link] where we have secured a group rate.
-To make a reservation at [hotel], please call the number is [number].
+The recommended hotel for Who Owns Black Data: Slavery & Data is [The Study at Johns Hopkins](https://www.thestudyatjohnshopkins.com) where we have secured a group rate.
+To make a reservation at The Study, please call the number is 1-410-243-0030.

 ## Driving Directions